 - Generally has shorter and smoother rotations than vaporise teams.
 Apart from Xiangling, all other combinations run characters with 60 Energy Cost and 15s Cooldowns on Bursts.

 - Strong team overall for versatile shield breaking.
 Teams with Pyro, Anemo, Cryo & Klee’s heavy attacks cover almost all ground.

 - Much more awkward to play in single-target than in AoE situations vs multiple enemies, especially when trying to utilise buffers/debuffers like Kazuha and Sucrose.

 - Rosaria has a significant power increase at C2 with her Burst duration increasing from 8s to 12s.
 Depending on your other team options, not having C2 could be crippling enough to warrant looking elsewhere.

-- Rosaria’s Burst, although having a sizable AOE, plots in a fixed position.
+- Rosaria’s Burst, although having a sizable AoE, plots in a fixed position.
 While in general it can be manageable to contain enemies within this range, with Klee’s chaotic nature and high stagger potential, it is very awkward to play around this position without an Anemo grouper.

 - It’s incredibly awkward to play with Sucrose if attempting to minmax.
-Sucrose has potential to Double VV, pass a TTDS buff to Rosaria, Elemental Burst for additional pyro application, and EM share.
+Sucrose has potential to Double VV, pass a TTDS buff to Rosaria, Elemental Burst for additional Pyro application, and EM share.
 However it is not possible to do these together, at least without having uncomfortable and long rotations.
 If played, from experience it’s recommended to just choose a few and just find the most comfortable rotation.

-Core: Klee + Fischl
+Core: Klee + Electro

 Additional Sub DPS: Beidou/Venti/Kazuha